 Keeping your toddler safe from falls requires more than just blind luck.
 Here are a few steps you can take to promote fall safety and minimise injuries both around the house and outdoors:

 It can be difficult to make sound and rational split-second decisions when you witness your toddler take a hard fall for the first time.
-(It doesn’t get easier).
-If you ever find yourself in doubt, it is advisable to bring your toddler in to the A&E for a clearer diagnosis.
+(It doesn't get easier).
+If you ever find yourself in doubt, it is advisable to bring your toddler in to the Urgent Care Centre (UCC) for a clearer diagnosis.

 During a medical emergency in Singapore, you can also call +65 6473 2222 for an ambulance that will transport you to the nearest hospital or a hospital of your choice.
 Learn more about Parkway Emergency services.